Jaimevzkz/Jaimevzkz/README.md

 ![Header](./github-header-banner.png)
 ## About Me

 Hi there!
-I'm Jaime, a Software engineer with a deep passion for programming and continuous learning.
+I'm Jaime, a software engineer with a deep passion for programming and continuous learning.
 I thrive on solving complex problems and am constantly working on various projects to sharpen my skills and explore new technologies.

 ### What I Do